Rafzy/Raf-s-Vault/Shibaura/Computational Chemistry/Report 2.md

 	**MO #5** $\sigma$
 	![[Pasted image 20250522203643.png]]

-	From the 5th molecular orbital, we can see two nodes forming in between the two N atoms
+	From the 5th molecular orbital, we can see it's actually bonding orbital that's formed by $p_{z}$ orbital.
+Due to the shape of the $p_{z}$ orbital, it causes the orbitals to look like squished together (like a burger).
+But this is still considered a $\sigma$ bonding orbital.

 	**MO #6** $\pi$
 	![[Pasted image 20250522204356.png]]